 Installing and Configuring the Maven Plugin 60

 Cleaning the Application Project 62

 Running the Maven Goal for the Scan 63

 Plugins for Container Platforms 63

 Docker Images Plugin 63

 Prerequisites for the Docker Images Plugin 63

 Syft Integration in the Docker Images Plugin 64

-Installing the Docker Images Plugin 67
+Obtaining the Docker Images Plugin

+Running a Docker Images Plugin Scan

+Running a Docker Images Plugin Scan with a Properties File

+Running a Docker Images Plugin Scan with Command-Line Options

+Specifying a Temporary Directory of Your Choice

+Important Note About an Image Name Containing a "/" in the Command

-Launching the Docker Images Plugin 68
+Process of a Docker Images Plugin Scan

-Generic Scan-Agent Plugin 69
+Generic Scan-Agent Plugin

-Prerequisites for the Generic Scan-Agent Plugin 70
+Prerequisites for the Generic Scan-Agent Plugin

-Support for Systems Running on Java 11 70
+Support for Systems Running on Java 11

-Running the Generic Scan-Agent Plugin 70
+Running the Generic Scan-Agent Plugin.

-Status of the Import of Remote Scan Results into Your Project 71
+Status of the Import of Remote Scan Results into Your Project

+Support for Processing Remote Scan Results in the Background

-Note About Rescans Performed by v2.0 and Later Plugins 72
+Note About Rescans Performed by v2.0 and Later Plugins .
+78

 3 Developing Custom Plugins .
-73
+79

-Scan Agent Framework 73
+Scan Agent Framework 79

-Features Provided by the Framework 74
+Features Provided by the Framework 80

-Available Classes and Methods in the Framework 74
+Available Classes and Methods in the Framework 80

-Property Settings 75
+Property Settings 81

-Downloading the Scan Agent Toolkit 77
+Downloading the Scan Agent Toolkit 83

-Contents of the Scan Agent Toolkit 77
+Contents of the Scan Agent Toolkit 83

-Writing a Custom Scan-Agent Plugin 77
+Writing a Custom Scan-Agent Plugin .
+83

-writing a custom scan-Agent Flugin
+Deploying a Custom Scan-Agent Plugin 84